schubergphilis/mercury/docs/configuration.md

 parameter | 2          | * equator (=)
           |            | * new value (string or number or $(parameter))
 // #      | 0          | comments
+unset     | 1          | removes a specific variable, or set it to empty

 note that when reading a variable you use `$(variable.name)` when you set a variable you use `variable.name`

-### Rule Examples:
+### Rule Types:

-the following is an exmple to rewrite some fiels in the request header
+The following rule types exist:

+- Pre-Inbound Rules - these are applied to the incoming connection from the client, before being processed by the proxy
+- Inbound Rules - these are applied right before contacting the backend node of your pool, setting a response here will prevent the connection to the backend node
+- Outbound Rules - these are applied after getting a reply from the backend node, before sending the response back to the client

+### Modifiable attributes

-note that you can change/read all fields as defined in the golang
+You can change/read all fields as defined in the Golang

 - request: [http.request][<https://github.com/golang/go/blob/master/src/net/http/request.go#L108>] type
 - response: [http.response][<https://github.com/golang/go/blob/master/src/net/http/response.go#L35>] type

+### Rule Examples:

+#### Pre-Inbound Rule: rewrite request to proxy:

+the following is an example to rewrite some field in the request header

 ```
 if $(request.host) == "example.com" {